ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 # Lab: Store the Tea Rating

-In this lab you will further explore our data service and data store in order to implement the saving and retrieval of the user's tea ratings.
+In this lab you will further explore our tea composable function in order to implement the saving and retrieval of the user's tea ratings.

 ## Overall Strategy